 Schedule campaign updates with image, text, and relevant #hashtag to engage targeted audiences.

-Save time scheduling and monitoring updates with Hootesuite in Facebook, Instagram, Twitter, Linkedin, Tumblr, and Google Plus.
+Save time scheduling and monitoring updates with Hootesuite in Facebook, Instagram, Twitter, Linkedin, and Google Business Profile.

 Measure and boost your impact on Twitter with Twitter Analytics.

 Analyze campaigns with Hootsuite, Twitter, and Google Analytics.

 Add contacts to your email marketing updates from links.

 Encourage reviews on Facebook, Foursquare, Yelp, & Google Business Profile, Merchant Circle.